hgaaditya/rpi_homeserver/README.md

 <img src="https://developer.asustor.com/uploadIcons/0020_999_1568614457_Jellyfin_256.png" width="75" height="75">

 1. This process is very similar to Owncloud.
 Start by heading to the Official [Jellyfin Docs](https://jellyfin.org/docs/general/administration/installing.html) and glance it over.
-2. Create a Project directory for Jellyfin just like you did for Owncloud ```cd mkdir jellyfin && cd jellyfin```.
+2. Create a Project directory for Jellyfin just like you did for Owncloud ```mkdir jellyfin && cd jellyfin```.
 3. Create a [docker-compose.yml](mediaserver/docker-compose.yml) file as attached/or as in the Official docs.
 ```yaml
 version: "3.5"